A Curriculum-style Self-training Approach for Source-Free Semantic Segmentation: The Proposed Method

 \section{The Proposed Method}

-In this section, we first introduce the proposed \textbf{ATP} for source data-free domain adaptation, which includes three schemes: the implicit feature alignment, bidirectional self-training, and information propagation.
-Then we extend the proposed method to a more challenging black-box source model case, where only source model's predictions are available.
+In this section, we introduce the proposed \textbf{ATP} for source data-free domain adaptive semantic segmentation, which aims to explore the implicit knowledge hidden in the source model by the proposed curriculum-style implicit feature alignment and curriculum-style complementary self-training.
+We also provide information propagation as a standard post-processing for domain adaptation to reduce intra-domain discrepancy.
+Then, we extend the proposed method to a more challenging source-model black-box case, where only the source model's predictions are available.

 During training, we are given the source model $\mathcal{M}_s: \mathcal{X}_s \rightarrow \mathcal{Y}_s$ trained on $n_s$ labeled images $\{x_s^i, y_s^i\}_{i=1}^{n_s}$ from the source domain $\mathcal{D}_s$ and $n_t$ unlabeled images $\{x_t^i\}_{i=1}^{n_t}$ from the target domain $\mathcal{D}_{t}$, where $x_s^i \in \mathcal{X}_s$, $y_s^i \in \mathcal{Y}_s$, and $x_t \in \mathcal{X}_t$.
 Our goal is to learn a segmentation mapping $\mathcal{M}_t: \mathcal{X}_t \rightarrow \mathcal{Y}_t$ transferring from $\mathcal{M}_s$, which predicts a pixel-wise label $y_t^i \in \mathcal{Y}_t$ for a given image $x_t^i$.